sezna/nps/other/ERRORS_AND_WARNINGS.md

 Look at the error and try to figure out why the script would be failing.

-Try to run the script without `p-s` and verify that the script is working.
+Try to run the script without `nps` and verify that the script is working.
 If not, fix that.
-If it's working without `p-s` it could be a problem with `p-s`.
+If it's working without `nps` it could be a problem with `nps`.
 Please file an issue.

 ## Config Must be an Object